C1. Patterns and Relationships

 • When you received your scenario, which representation did you start with (manipulatives, stamps, table of values)?

-• Who would be willing to explain in their own words the layout of the points on the loyalty cards just presented?
+• Who is willing to explain in their own words the layout of the points on the loyalty cards just presented?

 • Did you use any manipulatives before representing your scenario on your loyalty cards?
 If so, did it make the task easier?